nytimes/public_api_specs/books_api/books_api.md

 `/svc/books/v3/lists/current/{date}/{list-name}.{format}`

 You need to specify the list's name and either the published date or "current" as the date.
+The list names need to be encoded (lower case with apostrophes removed and spaces replaced with hyphens).

 `/svc/books/v3/lists/current/hardcover-fiction.json`

 `/svc/books/v3/lists/2016-12-11/mass-market-paperback.json`

 Optional query parameters include sort-by, sort-order and offset (which needs to be multiple of 20).